 XIII How should gambling policy be determined?

 Who determines what gambling policy should be?
 The debate ebbs and flows between issues of pure morality, scientific and economic studies of harms and benefits and pure politics.
 There was a time when gambling policy in Europe and America was determined largely by reference to religious principles of what was inherently 'right' and 'wrong'.
-Although religious doctrines are no longer a dominant influence in gambling policy, public opinion and views of public morality still carry significant sway over policy makers.
+Although religious doctrines are no longer a dominant influence in Western gambling policy, public opinion and views of public morality still carry significant sway over policy makers.
 However, there are dangers in policy makers taking their cue from what is perceived as public opinion.
 In the first place, it is very difficult to determine exactly what the public thinks about a particular issue, and a danger exists that one is swayed not by what the public considers a reasonable approach but instead is influenced by powerful media forces, many of which are happy to write articles on what they wish to portray as a newsworthy world of vice and intrigue, while at the same time directing their readerships to various gambling opportunities within their own pages that generate revenue.
 Second, while the public can certainly express a view on their personal preferences in relation to the prevalence and types of gambling available and the amount of risk that they feel comfortable taking, there is also a great danger that behaviours that regulators seek to restrict (for example, in relation to the advertising of gambling or potential appeal to children) are not actually those that lead to harm.
 There is a great need for more objective studies and data in relation to gambling and its societal effects so that changes in policy are truly effective at controlling gambling.
 Finally, it is worth noting that there are ways of converting the desire to gamble and the chance to win into useful tools to provoke positive behaviours.
 A good recent example of this type of social engineering are vaccination lotteries – where those who might fear covid vaccination were incentivised to 'do the right thing' for society by the promise of free entry into a lottery for a cash prize.
 Others have suggested lottery or gambling schemes that are combined with regular saving schemes.
 Several utility providers incorporate a small prize mechanic for those who provide meter readings frequently.
 Harnessing gambling behaviour gives rise to promising possibilities, which should perhaps more often be explored as a means of offsetting the message that it is always bad.

 XIV Concluding comments